Islandora/documentation/docs/installation/manual/configuring_drupal.md

 # Configuring Drupal

+!!! warning "Needs Maintenance"
+    The manual installation documentation is in need of attention.
+We are aware that some components no longer work as documented here.
+If you are interested in helping us improve the documentation, please see [Contributing](../../../contributing/CONTRIBUTING).

 After all of the above pieces are in place, installed, configured, started, and otherwise prepared, the last thing we need to do is to finally configure the front-end Drupal instance to wire all the installed components together.

 ## Drupal Pre-Configuration